Bolesław V the Chaste: Death

 Bolesław the Chaste died on 7 December 1279.
 Jan Długosz recorded the event as follows:

-He was deeply grieved not only by his own people, but also by the neighboring nations because of the modesty and majesty that he showed.
+He was deeply grieved not only by his own people, but also by the neighbouring nations because of the modesty and majesty that he showed.

 His funeral took place three days later, on 10 December.
 He was buried in the Church of St. Francis of Assisi in Kraków.
 There is a gravestone with the inscription:

 Anno Domini MCCLXX obiit ilustrissimus princeps et dnus, Vladislaus dictus pius dux Cracov.

-Kazimierz Stronczyński alleged that the gravestone was false, but the fact that contemporary sources established that Bolesław's body was placed in the church, does not raise any objections.
+Kazimierz Stronczyński alleged that the gravestone was false, but the fact that contemporary sources established that Bolesław's body was placed in the church does not raise any objections.

 After the death of her husband, Kinga entered the Poor Clares convent in Stary Sącz.
 By virtue of the previous agreement, Leszek II the Black inherited Kraków and Sandomierz.

 Church foundations

-In 1263 Bolesław founded a church dedicated to Mark the Evangelist in Kraków (pl: Kościół św.
-Marka w Krakowie) built in the Gothic style.
+In 1263, Bolesław founded a church dedicated to Mark the Evangelist in Kraków (pl: Kościół św.
+Marka w Krakowie), built in the Gothic style.